sangshz/shepherd/README.md

 ---
 name: shepherd
-description: Intelligent Shell Assistant - A Bash-based AI CLI Agent that converts natural language into safe Bash scripts, enabling natural human-computer interaction.
-Minimal code, minimal dependencies, fully controllable, and capable of running multiple expert agents concurrently.
+description: Personal AI Assistant – A Bash-based AI CLI Agent that translates natural language into safe Bash scripts, enabling natural human-computer interaction.
+Minimal code, minimal dependencies, fully controllable, and capable of running multiple expert agents simultaneously by loading different skills.
 ---

 > [中文版](README.zh.md) | [English](README.md)

-# Shepherd: Minimal & Controllable Intelligent Shell Assistant
+# Shepherd: Minimal & Controllable AI Assistant

 ## Core Philosophy

-Shepherd is an intelligent command-line assistant written entirely in Bash.
-Its core capability is converting natural language instructions into executable Bash scripts.
-It is built on a simple but powerful fact: on Unix-like systems (Linux/macOS), almost any operation can be accomplished via Bash commands, and modern AI models happen to excel at code generation.
+Shepherd is an AI assistant written entirely in Bash, with the core ability to convert natural language instructions into executable Bash scripts.
+It is built on a simple yet powerful truth: on Unix-like systems such as Linux/macOS, nearly every operation can be accomplished with Bash commands, and modern AI models happen to excel at code generation.

-The vision of this project is to shift from "humans using complex commands to control computers" to "humans and computers naturally conversing to complete tasks".
-With an extensible skill system, complex workflows and automation tasks become easy to handle.
+The vision of this project is to enable a paradigm shift from "humans controlling computers through tedious commands" to "humans completing tasks through natural dialogue with computers."
+With an extensible skill system, complex workflows and automation tasks become easily manageable.

 ## Design Philosophy